 Behind Closed Doors

-K. Powell - Illustration by V. Tillman - Animal abuse is an issue in America that is being neglected in my eyes.
+Kelsey P. - Illustration by Violet T. - Animal abuse is an issue in America that is being neglected in my eyes.
 News and media sites tend to look for more popular topics to discuss, leaving the casual newsreader in the dark on the subject.
 A standard case of dogfighting or animal hoarding often isn’t enough to catch one’s eye in a sea of articles.
 If the same crime is committed by a celebrity, though, the case will be much more likely to make it and will hold a reader’s attention when they recognize the popular figure.
 If these cases were to be scrutinized and used as examples, then awareness of animal cruelty would spread.

 Cases such as Michael Vick’s can be used in this way.
 Vick, the quarterback formerly of the Atlanta Falcons and Philadelphia Eagles, was found to own Bad Newz Kennels, a dogfighting establishment.
 He was sentenced to 23 months in prison, with an extra three years of supervised probation in which he could not buy, sell, or own dogs in any way.
 This is a very well-known case that exposed people to the cruelty in dogfighting that some may have never even thought about.
 These cases should be maximized and spread to the public to make those who may not care about that discreet little article buried beneath the rest stand out and show how truly terrible this is.
 Michael Vick actually went on to make an example of himself by becoming an animal rights activist and speaking for a campaign started by the Humane Society of the United States.
 Some may say that celebrities should be treated the same as any other person.
 I don’t believe they should be sentenced any differently, but should be exposed to more people who wouldn’t know or actively care about animal abuse.
 Anything that can be used to expand knowledge on the subject should be taken.